 For iPhone, when you download files, they go to the “Files” app.
 This is also your iCloud folder.

 If you downloaded using Chrome, you can access your files by:

 - Press the three dots in the bottom-right

 If you downloaded using Safari, you can access your downloads in the “Downloads” folder in Safari.

 Sometimes you are still connected to WiFi, but there may not be an internet connection.
 Check with your ISP for outages on their network.

 Read this if the WiFi is connected but no internet.

 8. Browser apps causing problems

-Try downloading the files using Chrome Incognito mode.
-If it works, you may have a bad Chrome app installed in your browser.
+Try downloading the files using Chrome Incognito mode or a different browser.
+If it works, you may have a bad browser app installed in your browser.
 Some apps can interfere with the download links and change the URL, which will cause it to break and not work.